-William A. Stavros is a lawyer with has over twenty years of courtroom trial experience and has represented thousands of people in court.
+William A. Stavros a lawyer with over twenty five years of courtroom trial experience and has represented thousands of people in court.
 He represents criminal defendants in both the State and Federal Courts and understands how stressful it is to be accused of, or under investigation, for allegedly violating the criminal law.
 He knows how important the results of criminal cases are to his clients and their families, and thus looks into every reasonable option that he believes could benefit their case.

 Penalties for criminal charges can include imprisonment, substantial fines and a criminal record, regardless of whether it is a misdemeanor or a felony.
 The State and Federal Government will utilize their substantial resources, including a staff of trained and experienced attorneys, investigators and experts, in prosecuting their criminal case against you.
 Your legal rights may be prejudiced by delay; it is therefore essential that you take your case seriously and hire an attorney as soon as possible.